Plantillas Docker para VPS | Plantillas para implementar aplicaciones con un solo clic

 LiteLLM is an AI gateway to call 100+ LLMs using OpenAI formatDesplegar

-Servidor de base de datos relacional de código abierto y reemplazo directo de MySQLDesplegar
+Servidor de base de datos relacional de código abierto y sustituto directo de MySQLDesplegar

 MaxKB is an open-source platform for building enterprise-grade AI knowledge base agentsDesplegar